rick-howell/rick-howell.github.io/_posts/2024-06-23-complex-plotting.md

 $$

-Let's take an arbitrary function, $$f: \mathbb{C} \rightarrow \mathbb{C}$$

-Since each complex coordinate needs two real values to represent it, that effectively makes viewing it a 4 dimensional problem...
+So looking at an arbitrary function, $$f: \mathbb{C} \rightarrow \mathbb{C}$$, we notice each complex coordinate needs two real values to represent it, and so that effectively makes viewing our [graph](https://en.wikipedia.org/wiki/Graph_of_a_function) a 4 dimensional problem...

+\
-One way to overcome this is to just make the inputs the regular complex plane, with the vertical axis corresponding to the imaginary part.
-Then, using HSL color space, we can make the hue correspond to the angle of the output at each point, and the lightness correspond to the magnitude:
+One way to overcome this is to make the inputs the regular complex plane, with the vertical axis corresponding to the imaginary part.

+ Then, using HSL color space, we can make the hue correspond to the angle of the output at each point, and the lightness correspond to the magnitude.

 Putting it all together, here's a simple script we can use.